What to contribute to Play the Past? Have a cool idea for the site? Drop us a line.

 The only hard and fast requirements are:

-- That you have interesting things to say about games and the past and can put them into engaging blog posts
+- That you have original things to say about games and the past, and can produce insightful writing on topics that engage our readership;

-- That you aren’t a jerk, and are excited to be part of an environment characterized by generosity, creativity, and (as corny as it might sound) kindness
+- That you are excited to be part of an environment characterized by generosity, creativity, and (as corny as it might sound) kindness.

 Why write for Play the Past